Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Analysis of Content Coding

 where $Z$ is the normalizing constant.
 Since a product of Gaussians is a Gaussian, the above definition can be rewritten as:

+where all the multiplications and divisions are dimension-wise.
 Note that the mean of the Gaussian has the form of weighted average where the weights are the precisions $1/s_\pi(x_k)$.
-Thus, MLVAE may appear to be more expressive than GVAE, which uses simple averaging (equation~\ref{eq:gvae-inf}).
-However, GVAE is not a special case of MLVAE since the variance has a very different form.
+Although GVAE uses simple averaging (equation~\ref{eq:gvae-inf}), it is not a special case of MLVAE since the variance has a very different form.
+We claim that this evidence accumulation technique unfortunately leads to view-dependent content representation in MLVAE unlike GVAE.

-Due to the weighted average form, the objective of MLVAE is significantly more complex than GVAE.
-Indeed, the form introduces multiplication and division between the outputs of deep nets, which makes optimization not easy.
-(This could be slightly simplified by letting a deep net represent the precision $1/s_\pi(x_k)$ instead of the variance $s_\pi(x_k)$, though).
-In fact, we often encountered training runs that resulted in two kinds of degenerate models, one with all $h(x)$ yielding $0$ and the other with all $s(x)$ yielding $1$.
-The first kind is clearly a failure in terms of disentangling, while the second kind makes no use of variance estimation and therefore defeats any potential advantage over GVAE.
-On the other hand, we did not have such difficulty in the case of GVAE.